 The Gut under Magnifying Glasses

 Let’s take a quick look into the anatomy.
-First of all, the intestine is divided into small and large intestine.
-It connects directly to the stomach, that is approximately where the ribs stop.
+First of all, the intestine is divided into the small and large intestines.
+It connects directly to the stomach, which is approximately where the ribs stop.
 From there, the small intestine runs, evidently like a giant lump through the entire abdominal area.
 And this is exactly where the real madness takes place.
 Normally you would hardly result in such a large area with a length of 5-7 meters.
 However, since it is the greatest desire of the small intestine to provide as much area for digestion as possible, it brought up something very clever.
 Our complete small intestine is full of wrinkles.
-Without these wrinkles we would need a gut length of about 18 meters for the same area – a sophisticated move by nature.
-But the gut would not be the gut, if it didn’t continue so brilliantly.
+Without these wrinkles, we would need a gut length of about 18 meters for the same area – a sophisticated move by nature.
+But the gut would not be the gut if it didn’t continue so brilliantly.
 Therefore, he still has tiny small protuberances in the intestinal wall, which are no longer visible to our eyes.
 On these so-called villi then again there are more protuberances – villi on villi, so to speak.
 Through this trick, the gut gets its spectacular surface and enough space to absorb most of what has gotten into it.

 Let’s continue with the colon.
-In the lower right corner of our stomach there is the transition between the small and large intestine.
+In the lower right corner of our stomach, there is the transition between the small and large intestine.
 Here is also home to the appendix.
 Small fact by the way: The appendix is usually not the part that inflames and thus needs to be removed, but it’s the small snippet attached to it.
-This little friend is called vermiform appendix.
+This little friend is called the vermiform appendix.

 But back to the large intestine.
 This covers the small intestine once and then branches further into the rectum and finally ends in the section with the great name “Canalis Analis”, which forms the gateway into the world.
 In the large intestine, there are no more villi, but lots of bacteria.
 These control and utilize the rest, that is, the non-digestible leftovers.
-If that didn’t happen, important substances, such as calcium, would slip through our fingers – or rather digestive system.
-Our bacteria also ensures that one or another substance is formed in the first place.
+If that didn’t happen, important substances, such as calcium, would slip through our fingers – or rather through our digestive system.
+Our bacteria also ensure that one or another substance is formed in the first place.
 For example, cabbage is less nutritious than its fermented brother the sauerkraut.
 Only with bacteria, these vitamins are produced.

 What Else is Our Gut Capable of?